bricezakra/burger/README.md

 # burger

-Eat-da-Burger is a fully-responsive and full-stack application restaurant that let users input the name of a specific burger they would like to eat.
+Eat-Da-Burger is a fully-responsive and full-stack application restaurant that let users input the name of a specific burger they would like to eat.

 ## Requirements

 You will need to have the following Node.js packages installed prior to running this application:

-- body-parser,
+- body-parser
-- express, express,
+- express
-- handlebars,
+- handlebars
-- mysql.
+- mysql

 ## Instructions